SUPPORT & CARE

 RECOVERY AT COKESBURY

 Recovery At Cokesbury is a Biblically based program of recovery for individuals and/or their family members suffering from addictions and/or emotional distress.
 RAC meets every Thursday night on the North Campus.
-We provide a meal each week at 6:00 p.m.
-The service begins with the RAC Band at 7:00 p.m.
+We provide a meal each week at 5:30 p.m.
+The service begins with the RAC Band at 6:30 p.m.
 We then hear a testimony of recovery, read the 12 steps and Biblical comparisons.
-We hear a message that combines recovery principles with God's word.
-Each week there are 15-16 small groups that meet at 8:15 p.m.
+We hear a message that combines recovery principles with God’s word.
+Each week there are small groups that meet at 7:45 p.m.
 If you have any questions about the service or small groups, please call the Recovery At Cokesbury office at (865) 246-0449.
-For the full Recovery At Cokesbury website click HERE.
+For more information, please click here.

 COKESBURY COUNSELING CENTER

-Hope Initiative is a ministry offered to families facing struggles.
-Through it, families have an opportunity to draw closer to Jesus, to build up a support system, receive a delicious meal, and to receive tutoring for students.
-Hope Initiative is for anyone facing a struggle in life.
-It is particularly helpful for families seeking to find a path out of poverty.
-Click here for more information about Hope Initiative.
+What is it?
+Hope Initiative is a ministry that comes alongside single-parent families.
+Through it, families have an opportunity to draw closer to Jesus, to build up a support system, to receive a delicious meal, and to receive tutoring for students.
+We meet on Tuesday evenings from 5:45-7:45 pm during the school year.

 The goal of the Congregational Care ministry is to provide a caring Christian community where every person can find strength and support when they are hurting.
 We encourage all of you to find ways to care for those in your small groups or in your community.
 Telephone calls, cards, prayers, and meals send a message of caring and compassion.
 If you are in need of care, or if you wish to volunteer for one of our care teams, please email Shirley Gross or call 865-246-0448.